Online content management

 Once copied to the Serviio's plugins directory, the plugin is registered and related resources can be indexed for Serviio to play.
 To register a new plugin with Serviio you have to copy the plugin file (.groovy) to Serviio's plugins directory.
 This directory is located under Serviio's installation directory.

 NOTE: On a Mac you will have to store it inside Serviio.app.
-Right-click on Serviio(.app) icon -> Browse contents -> naviagate to Contents/Resources/Java/plugins
+Right-click on Serviio(.app) icon -> Browse contents -> navigate to Contents/Resources/Java/plugins

 You can also provide plugins.location system property to Serviio server which must point to a location that includes 'plugins' folder, in a case you would like to store the plugins elsewhere.